korpling/pepperModules-GenericXMLModules/README.md

 ### genericXml.importer.sMetaAnnotation

-Usually, an attribute-node is mapped to SAnnotation object.
+Usually, an attribute-node is mapped to an SAnnotation object.
 But sometimes you may want to map it to a SMetaAnnotation object instead.
-A SMetaAnnotation in Salt marks an attribute-value pair to be not directly a linguistic annotation, and therefore not processed or exported as one.
+A SMetaAnnotation in Salt marks an attribute-value pair to be not directly a linguistic annotation, which will therefore not be processed or exported as one.
 Often such annotations are used to mark the annotator of an annotation, or a probability of an annotation (in case of it was done by an automatic tagger etc.) and so on.

 The xml fragment